ahmdkassas/MyNews/README.md

 # MyNews
-Breaking News single page application that displays the breaking news
+Breaking News application that displays the breaking news

 # User Storeies

 # MVP
-- Users shoudl be able to see the most breaking news that happening right now.
+- Users should be able to see the current breaking news.

 # Stretch
 - Users should be able to search with a keyword in the news.
 - Users should be able to choose the category of the breaking news.
+- Users should be able to bookmark the favorite news article.

 # wireFrame